itsToggle/trakt-scraper/README.md

 # trakt-scraper

-A Powershell script to manage your media collection through trakt, with torrent scraping and debrid support.
+A Powershell script to manage your media collection through trakt, with torrent and filehoster scraping and debrid support.

 This script is not going to be maintained.
 Im not a professional programmer.
 This script is only ment as a starting point for very bored people who want a completely costomizable alternative to radarr/sonarr/flexget.